YoussefWaleed2/project-final/README.md

 - USED BOOTSWATCH THEME - `LUX`- USED `FONT AWESOME` ICONS
 - USED `REACT PAYPAL BUTTON V2` FOR PAYPAL BUTTONS

-Backend of E-commerce website Designed using Django
+Backend of E-commerce website implemented using Django

 All purposes of written code are written as comments above and below them.